stevencurtis/FlowCoordinator/README.md

 }
 ```

-Whereas the `LoginViewModel` makes the network request
+Whereas the `LoginViewModel` makes the network request, and is bound to the `UIViewController` instance:

 ```swift
 import Foundation
 import NetworkLibrary
 import TwoWayBindingUIKit